Welcome to AddressOf.com Sign in | Help

 End Sub

-If you run the application again, you'll find that the tooltip looks like the first time you ran the application.
-Not to exciting, but as you can see that the build in functionality of the ToolTip control has already broken down portions of the drawing into individual segments.
+If you run the application again, you’ll find that the ToolTip looks like the first time you ran the application.
+Not to exciting, but as you can see that the built in functionality of the ToolTip control has already broken down portions of the drawing into individual segments.
 Specifically, the DrawBackground (draws the yellow background), DrawBorder (draws the black single line box that borders the yellow area) and DrawText (that draws the text using the default formatting used by the ToolTip control) methods are available to you.
-So, let's take it one step further and replace the dull single color yellow background with a gradient of some sort.
+So, let’s level it it up further and replace the dull single color yellow background with a gradient of some sort.
 In this example, we will just start with white to a yellow gradient.

-Add the following import so we can save ourselves a bit of typing:
+Add the following import to the top of the code file so we can save ourselves a bit of typing:

 Imports System.Drawing.Drawing2D